-The process of colposcopy is an invasive and intimate procedure, therefore it is essential that prior to attempting the procedure, time is taken to attend to the women's needs culturally, spiritually and emotionally.
-While the body is acknowledged as being sacred, these parts of the body need to be cared for, and treated if needed to ensure their continued health.
+The process of colposcopy can be considered invasive and intimate, and therefore challenging for some women.
+Therefore, it is essential that prior to the procedure, time is taken to attend to the women's needs culturally, spiritually and emotionally.
+While the body is acknowledged as being sacred, these parts of the body need to be cared for to ensure their continued health.